JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 implemented in software suites, but it once again highlights a detail.
 Not all ODEs will have a large error due to this issue.
 And on ODEs where it's not a problem, this will be the most efficient way to do adjoint sensitivity analysis.
-Thus once again we arive at the conclusion that one method is not enough.
+Thus once again we arrive at the conclusion that one method is not enough.

 In DifferentialEquations.jl we are investigating many different methods for